Alexey Pajitnov: Career

 He was employed by Microsoft from October 1996 until 2005.
 While there, he worked on the Microsoft Entertainment Pack: The Puzzle Collection, MSN Mind Aerobics and MSN Games groups.
 Pajitnov's new, enhanced version of Hexic, Hexic HD, was included with every new Xbox 360 Premium package.

 In August 2005, WildSnake Software announced that Pajitnov would be collaborating with them to release a new line of puzzle games.

 Personal life

 Pajitnov moved to the United States in 1991, was naturalized as a U.S. citizen and now lives in Clyde Hill, Washington.
-He has a wife, Nina, with whom he has two sons Pyotr and Dmitry (November 4, 1986 – July 3, 2017).
-Dmitry died in a skiing accident on Mount Rainier in 2017.
+He and his wife, Nina, have two sons.

 Political views

 After the Russian invasion of Ukraine in 2022, Pajitnov issued a statement condemning the war and stating that he was "sure that Putin and his hateful regime will fall down and the normal peaceful way of living will be restored in Ukraine and, hopefully, in Russia".